 The Harrison Essay Award is made each year from a fund established in 1944 by Mrs. Nancy E. Harrison in memory of her husband, Class of 1895.
 It is awarded to the students who submit the best essays in the field of American studies.

-• Robert S. Edwards Award in Creative Writing: Paul Stephens
+•Robert S. Edwards Award in Creative Writing: Darin T. Graber

 The Robert S. Edwards Award is given to one who demonstrates the greatest skill and originality in creative writing in a course offered by the English Department.

 Given to a student in the junior class who has demonstrated excellence in fiction writing and outstanding dedication to his craft.

 The Kudlaty Award was established to honor and extend Professor Jack Kudlaty’s life-long commitment to teaching and scholarship in Spanish language and literature and is given to the outstanding Spanish major at Wabash.

 •Robert A. King German Prize: John Branecki and Darin T. Graber